DOMjudge/domjudge/doc/manual/team.rst

 Restrictions
 ````````````

-Submissions are run in a sandbox to prevent abuse, keep the jury system
+Submissions are run in a sandbox to prevent abuse, keep the judging system
 stable and give everyone clear and equal environments.
 There
 are some restrictions to which all submissions are subjected: